shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 The main point of these assignments is to introduce you to the [testing mechanism](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/README.md#testing-assignments) (instructions in the Lab directory README).<br/>

+Make sure you understand how to:
+* use file redirection to test assignments (using < and > to redirect input into a program and redirect output to a file).
+* compare your output to the correct output (using `cat`, `diff`, `vimdiff`)<br>

-Students who don't understand how < and > are used to test assignments struggle throughout the semester.<br>
+Students who do not understand how to test their assignments tend to struggle throughout the semester.<br>

 If you have time left over, I recommend that you start working on p1.
 After you've made some progress on the assignment, try using the testing mechanism to test your code before you submit it to Turnin.